 Instead of writing database migrations manually:

-The downgrade part is key — Claude Code remembers to include it when you ask.
+The downgrade part is key — most AI assistants will include it if you ask explicitly.

 6. Debug Production Logs Faster